FabienCoutant/SparkUp/docs/TESTS_EXPLANATIONS.md

  }
 ```

-* adding a reward use the same logic as updating a specific reward, all rewards or adding several rewards.
+- adding a reward uses the same logic as updating a specific reward or adding several rewards.
-That why we are using a single internal function that refactor the logic of add a reward:
+  Thus we are using a single internal function that refactor the logic of adding a reward:

 ```
    /**
     * @notice Internal function that set a new campaign's info and making data validation first.